NickyFrs/MSP4-HopeServices/README.md

 While building the project, it was clear that the user interface had to be simple and functional, clean and easily understood in order to provide an enjoyable positive good user experience.
 As the application is aimed at all ages, logical placement of buttons and understandable form fields will all be clearly tagged.

 ### User stories
+An Excel spreadsheet with user stories and some testing can be found [here](docs\testing\user_stories\user-stories-and-testing.xlsx) in the docs folder of the project.
 #### First time visitor
 - As a first-time user, I want to understand what the purpose of the site.
 - As a first-time user, I want to be able to easily navigate to the various categories of products and the platform.